The Countdown to a

 These approaches may not be broadly applicable, but we’re learning a lot from them that will help us find a cure that is broadly applicable.
 The Berlin patient required a stem cell transplant to treat his cancer (very unusual), and received cells from a donor with a genetic mutation that made him highly resistant to HIV infection (again, highly unusual).
 The VISCONTI cohort patients all started therapy within a few weeks of infection (very unusual) AND decided to stop taking therapy (highly inadvisable).
-The Mississippi child was born to a mother not in medical care (highly unusual) and was treated with a treatment dose of antiretroviral therapy within two days of birth (exceptional).

 We’ve had many breakthroughs in HIV cure research over the last few years, but what about the setbacks, including Dr. Henrich’s patients, who appeared to be HIV-free following stem-cell transplants and later experienced a resurgence of virus?
 How do these events impact the current state of research?

 Every piece of research, in a test tube or a patient, is an opportunity to learn what might work and what doesn’t work.
 In those cases where an intervention doesn’t work, we can learn why not and thus gain a better idea of what will work.